nikitacano/cloudflare-docs/content/workers/configuration/versions-and-deployments/gradual-deployments.md

 For a given [deployment](/workers/configuration/deployments/), all requests with a version key set to `foo` will be handled by the same version of your Worker.
 The specific version of your Worker that the version key `foo` corresponds to is determined by the percentages you have configured for each Worker version in your deployment.

 You can set the `Cf-Worker-Version-Key` header both when making an external request from the Internet to your Worker, as well as when making a subrequest from one Worker to another Worker using a [service binding](/workers/runtime-apis/bindings/service-bindings/).
-### Setting `Cf-Worker-Version-Key` using Ruleset Engine

-If the unique identifier that you want to provide to `Cf-Worker-Version-Key` is in the URL of the incoming request, you can configure a [Ruleset Engine](/ruleset-engine/) rule on your zone to extract this key from the path or querystring, and use its value to set `Cf-Worker-Verison-Key`.
-This allows you to ensure version affinity, while avoiding having to modify the external client that makes the request.

 ## Observability